Innovation Toolkit / Design Sprint Guide

-A fast-paced, 5-day ideation and prototyping workshop where a carefully selected multidisciplinary team uses Design Thinking to identify, prototype, and test solutions to a specific business problem — all within a single week.
+A fast-paced, 5-day ideation and prototyping workshop where a multidisciplinary team uses Design Thinking to identify, prototype, and validate solutions to a specific business problem — all within a single week.

 Why It Matters